 - Keyword.io – a simple tool; no signup is needed

 - LSI Graph – a more semantic-focused keyword tool

 - Übersuggest – another semantic-focused tool I’ve discussed here

 All these keyword research tools will display search history data on any keywords you entered as well as their most commonly associated cousins.
-Here, Vicky the Vet may find out that “Chicago vet” is not as popular of a search as “veterinarian in Chicago,” along with similar information.
+Here, Vicky the Vet may find out that “Philadelphia vet” is not as popular of a search term as “veterinarian in Chicago,” along with similar information.

 She will also be able to see the amount of effort others have put into dominating such a category, helping her see which queries have the highest potential to shoot for the top of the search engine results pages (SERPs).

 Here’s a video on how to use Long Tail Pro to do this:

 By now you should have a huge, somewhat-messy list of keywords of interest.
 Most of them should be organized into “piles” according to their general category, and more than a few should be marked with priority scores given the information displayed in the aforementioned research tools.